 As we’ve written about in previous articles, inmates at the Salt Lake County Jail can shave time off their sentences by participating in jail programs like Life Skills and CATS (Correctional Addiction Treatment Services).
 In addition to shortening inmates’ sentences, these programs also help inmates prepare for a successful release from incarceration by teaching key skills.
-In this article, our criminal defense lawyers will explain how CATS and Life Skills work at the Salt Lake County Jail.
+In this article, a Salt Lake criminal defense lawyer will explain how CATS and Life Skills work at the Salt Lake County Jail.

 DOGS and CATS Treatment Programs for Drug Crime Offenders